 Patient Grower Agreements

 The Patient Grower agreement is an agreement between the person who intends on growing and cultivating medical cannabis and the collective whom they wish to grow for.
+Take this CBD Store as an example an d check out their products that may work for you.
 This agreement should set out the details between these two parties including the number of plants intending to be grown (number of patients allocated to the grow with their recommendations on hand), the policy regarding the retention of records, the necessary expense reimbursement protocol, restrictions on the product (if any), and other concerns regarding health.
 Furthermore, this agreement allows the collective the opportunity and right to inspect the grow site at any time and for any reason.
 Lastly, the agreement should strictly state that the cultivation of marijuana being grown will be used specifically for the purposes of the collective and not for those outside of the collective.
 It can't be stressed enough how important this agreement is for your medical marijuana grow business.

 How Many Plants Can You Cultivate?